 Picking up higher yield usually requires taking on additional risks of one type or another.
 In the world of bonds, higher income usually goes hand-in-hand with excess credit risk or duration risk.
 Excess credit risk can make the portfolio more susceptible to downturns in the business cycle while increased duration risk exposes bonds to the risk of rising interest rates.
 In stocks, the risks are primarily related to price risk and sector exposures.
 A heavy focus on high-dividend stocks can lead to a process wherein investors prioritize above average dividend yields over the forward prospects of the investment.
 This can expose an investor to a greater chance of capital loss than a full analysis of future company value.
 This can endanger the principal that the income approach seeks to protect.
 Another side-effect of yield driven stock selection can be an overweight towards certain sectors that tend to have higher dividend yields such as utilities and telecommunication firms.
 Not only can this lead to an under-diversified portfolio, but it can also prevent exposure to sectors that end up with higher total returns.
 For example, large technology stocks in aggregate produce lower dividends than other sectors, yet they have been a leading sector for total investment gains over the past couple of decades.

 There could even be negative tax ramifications of an income focus.
 The primary issue is that income produced by investments in taxable accounts is taxable in the year of recognition.
 An income security will pay out even if you do not need to recognize the income in that year.
 Taxable bonds can exacerbate this problem as the income is taxable at ordinary income rates.
 Qualified-dividend stocks can produce income that is taxed at lower rates, but the investor still lacks control over the timing of the tax liabilities.
-However, a non-income producing investment, such as shares of Berkshire Hathaway, would allow an investor to delay tax liabilities until they sell the shares.
+However, a non-income producing equity investment would allow an investor to delay tax liabilities until they sell the shares.
 Further, if the shares are held more than a year, any gains recognized would be taxed at a beneficial long-term capital gains rates just like qualified dividends.

 This is not to say that income is the enemy.
 Income is an integral component of a portfolio.
 The approach must simply be tempered such that is it is not the driving force of capital allocation decisions, but rather a part of a total return approach.
 There will be scenarios in which the yield is an attractive component of an investment that meets all fundamental requirements.
 In other scenarios, the optimal long-term investment may be in a stock that does not offer a dividend yield.
 Each investment’s place in a portfolio must be individually justified for overall portfolio optimization.